 This event is hosted in partnership with the LGBTQ+ Center and Women's, Gender, and Sexuality Studies.

-Lavender Graduation is a time to celebrate and recognize our LGBTQ+ graduates.
+Lavender Graduation Celebration is a time to celebrate.
+This event is open to everyone.
 We welcome students graduating from all levels at WSU: undergraduate, graduate, and professional students.
+This event is hosted in the spring and celebrates those graduating in Spring, Summer, or Fall.

-Lavender Graduation participants will receive a special stole as a token of our appreciation and to celebrate all that our students do for our community.
+Lavender Graduation Celebration participants will receive a special stole and tassel as a token of our appreciation and to celebrate all that our students do for our community.
 Students, faculty, staff, friends, and family are all invited!

 Photograph from Andrew Whitver, part of the "Higher Ground" exhibition (1984).